sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

 - Search for existing similar issues

 If your question is still not resolved, you can create an issue and ask a question.
-A template from the GitHub issue will help you write a good bug report.
+A template from the GitHub issue will help you write a good question.

 ## How to contribute?
 ### Report bug/issue